mccurcio/mcc-ds-material/README.md

     This paper 2007 is GREAT for new people.
 This paper is good for perspective.

 ## People :man_student: :woman_student:

+- [Andrew Ng](https://www.andrewng.org/) - Dr Ng is one of the creators of Coursera, but he also has additional [machine learning content](https://www.deeplearning.ai/)

 - [Geoffrey Hinton](https://www.cs.toronto.edu/~hinton/)
     - :star:[Learning representations by back-propagating errors](https://www.cs.toronto.edu/~hinton/absps/naturebp.pdf)